Anwar Chowdhry: Awards

-Since his youth, Professor Anwar Chowdhry had been closely involved with sports in general and boxing in particular.
-As a result, his lifelong commitment to sport promotion, he is reckoned as one of the most decorated sports officials in the world today.
+Since his youth, Anwar Chowdhry had been closely involved with sports in general and with boxing in particular.
+Due to his lifelong commitment to the promotion of sport, he is regarded as one of the most decorated sports officials in the world.

 The government of Pakistan conferred on him the honour of Sitara-i-Imtiaz (Star of Excellence) in 1999.
 His Majesty, the King of Thailand conferred the Order of the Direkgunabhorn in recognition of his services for amateur boxing at international level.
 The governments of Azerbaijan (2001) and Morocco had also honoured Chowdhry with civil awards.
 For his meritorious services, he has been honoured with some of the highest awards like Merit Award, conferred by the Association of National Olympic Committees, a subsidiary of International Olympic Committee.
 He was conferred Olympic Order by the International Olympic Committee in 1992.

 The Olympic Council of Asia also showered him with an award in 1994.
 In 1995, he was given an award by UNESCO.
 The same year, Leonardo Institute of former USSR also conferred on him its rare award.
 He was also given honorary Doctorate degrees by Azerbaijan University, State University of Uzbekistan, University of Eastern Philippines, and Armenian State Institute of Physical Culture.
 Kazakh Institute of Physical Education and Sports honoured him with honorary professorship of their institute.